|

 ||

-From the independent association for former employees of HP and HPE -- and those in the process of leaving.
-Helping each other with life after HP/HPE.
-Join at no charge.
-6. Cost Basis Spreadsheets This page is one step of our Stock Recovery Process.
-There is a link to the next step at the end of this page.
-If you haven't gone through the previous steps to determine which HP-related stocks you should have, start here: Employee Stock Website operated by volunteers.
+Cost Basis Spreadsheets Part of HPAA's Stock Recovery Process: Employee Stock Website operated by volunteers.
 Not officially endorsed or supported.
-Not officially endorsed or supported.
-(Updated Nov 6, 2021.)
-Comments: info@hpalumni.org A team of HPAA volunteers has developed spreadsheets to help you determine cost basis for your HP-related stock (HP, HPE, DXC, Seattle SpinCo, Micro Focus, Agilent, and Keysight.)
+(Nov 6, 2021) Stock Menu.
+Keep up with HP/HPE-related stock issues: Join HPAA at no charge.
+Question?
+Email: info@hpalumni.org A team of HPAA volunteers has developed spreadsheets to help you determine cost basis for your HP/HPE-related stock (HP, HPE, DXC, Seattle SpinCo, Micro Focus, Agilent, and Keysight.)
 Note.
 The cost basis treatment for the 2017 Micro Focus spinoff and merger used in the HPAA Cost Basis spreadsheets is based on a legal opinion provided to HPE by outside tax counsel.
-Members report that brokerages, plan administrators, and transfer agents vary (sometimes dramatically) in how (or if) they make gain/loss and cost basis calculations and in what (if anything) they report to the IRS.
-As of Mar 2023, no member has reported -- privately or on the HPAA forums -- that their return has been questioned by the IRS due to how they reported the many extremely complex HP-related stock transactions.
-The wide variation in reporting of the 2017 Micro Focus spinoff and merger affects cost basis calculations for all HP-related stock acquired before the HP/HPE split of 2015-10-21.
+Plan administrators, transfer agents, and brokerages vary significantly in how (or if) they track gain/loss and cost basis for the many complex HP-related stock events – and what (if anything) they report to the IRS.
+Issues reported by HPAA members: Fidelity Merrill Lynch Morgan Stanley Schwab TDAmeritrade Vanguard Brokerage FWIW, to date, no member has indicated -- privately or on the HPAA forums -- that their return has been questioned by the IRS due to how they reported the many extremely complex HP/HPE-related stock transactions.
+The wide variation in reporting of the 2017 Micro Focus spinoff and merger affects cost basis calculations for all HP/HPE-related stock acquired before the HP/HPE split of 2015-10-21.
 As a result, neither the 2019 Micro Focus "Return of Value" transaction nor the 2021 sale of Perspecta can be factored into the HPAA cost basis spreadsheets.
 Donating stock.
 "If you are planning donations to charity anyway, you may be able to avoid having to figure out the basis for stocks by just donating the stock.
 Check with an accountant or tax advisor for details or possible pitfalls.
 Saved me a lot of grief." --HPAA member Which spreadsheets to download?
 The spreadsheets you need depend on how and when you acquired your stock lots.
 Be sure you are using current versions.
 A. If acquired via employee stock purchase plan.
 The HPAA Cost Basis spreadsheets cover the various stock purchase plans over the years (which had discounts varying between 33% and 0%.)

 ►